tbal999/battleshipslite/README.md

 [5, 0, 0, 0, 0, 0]

 ---
-You first are given the opportunity to type in the three co-ordinates for your ships.
+You first are given the opportunity to type in the three co-ordinates for your ships.x